What Is An Appraisal Waiver And How Do You Get One?

 The Bottom Line

-Appraisals can be nerve-wracking, and they aren’t cheap.
-Still, it makes sense for buyers to schedule an in-person appraisal of the home they are purchasing.
-Those who don’t run the risk of overpaying for what might be the largest purchase they ever make.
+While appraisals can create stress for buyers and sellers alike, it usually makes sense for borrowers to schedule an in-person appraisal of the home they’re purchasing.
+Those who use an appraisal waiver may run the risk of overpaying for what might be the largest purchase they ever make.